 When purchasing a top loading machine, one has the option of choosing a machine with an agitator or one sans agitator.
 Older machines with agitators typically hold less clothing making bulky items like down comforters more difficult to wash, however they are highly effective at heavy duty cleaning and stain removal.
 The best top loading washing machine depends on whether or not you'll have heavy duty cleaning needs, and how bulky your laundry loads will be.

-Top loaders are convenient in that, if you discover that missing sock at the bottom of your hamper and want to throw it into the machine with the rest of your load, you can!
+Top loaders are convenient in that, if you discover that missing sock at the bottom of your hamper and want to throw it into the machine with the rest of your load, you can, even if the wash cycle has already started!
 You can also lengthen soaking sessions.
-Top loaders without an agitator, known as high-efficiency (HE) machines, spin faster removing more water and cutting dryer time.
-The increase spin speed can cause clothing to tangle, so it's best to use a Mesh Washing Bag in this case!
+Top loaders without an agitator may spin faster removing more water and cutting dryer time.
+The increase spin speed can cause clothing to tangle, so it's best to use a Mesh Washing Bag to protect delicate fabrics.

 Because these machines are not able to be stacked on top of or beneath a dryer, they require greater floor space.
 While this may seem inconvenient, the top of the washer and dryer can serve as a nice work space for pretreating and folding laundry if placed side by side.